-Activity note: Morning: Motorcoach travel, approximately three hours with stop, across the mountains and the Wind River Indian Reservation to Riverton, lunch stop.
-Mid-afternoon arrival at Fort Caspar.
-You determine the walking distances varying from two blocks to 1/2 mile.
-Walking in the museum, the Fort site and on to the Platte River is on sidewalks, crushed rock and dirt paths.
+Activity note: Morning: Motorcoach travel, approximately three hours with one stop.
+Travel across the mountains and through the Wind River Range and Indian Reservation to Riverton for our lunch stop.
+Mid-afternoon arrival to Casper, WY for our visit to the National Historic Trails Interpretive Center.
+Today's walking distances varying from two blocks to 1/2 mile.

 Breakfast: Elegant Breakfast Buffet served in the Mural Dining Room beginning at 7:00 a.m.
 Fresh fruits, oatmeal, yogurt, pastries, breakfast meats, eggs, potatoes, made to order waffles, cereals, toast, juice and coffee.
 Additional beverages are available for purchase.